DeekshaM08/Student-Attrition-Project/README.md

 # Student-Attrition-Project
-To identify the parameter affecting Student Attrition
+To identify the parameters affecting Student Attrition in a University.